 The first day of Rio Carnival is free time, as everyone will be arriving at various times throughout the day to start the package.
 Hotel check in is from midday and Dragoman crew will be on hand all day to give you any assistance.
 There will be a joining meeting in the afternoon.

 There will also be an optional dinner after dinner which you would have to pre-book with Dragoman.

 If you are on an overland trip coming from Paraty or Teresopolis, today will be a short drive day, bringing you to the biggest party on the planet!

-This is a city with something for everyone; beaches, history, shopping, culture, fantastic food and amazing nightlife.
-For amazing views of this spectacular city, take the cable car up to the top of Sugar Loaf, or "Pao de Azucar" as the Brazilians call it, ride the train to Corcovado or jump on the tram to the historic hillside neighbourhood of Santa Teresa.
-If you're interested in learning more about Rio and Brazil, the Historical, Indian and National Museums are all well worth a visit, and even just wandering around the older parts of the city you'll be able to see some fantastic architecture by wandering around the older parts of the city.
+This is a city with something for everyone - beaches, history, shopping, culture, fantastic food and amazing nightlife.
+For amazing views of this spectacular city, take the cable car up to the top of Pão de Açucar, ride the train to Corcovado or jump on the tram to the historic hillside neighbourhood of Santa Teresa.
+If you're interested in learning more about Rio and Brazil, there are several fascinating museums in the city and you'll see some fantastic architecture by wandering around the older parts of the city.

 Today there is an optional visit up Corcovado mountain on a guided trip with all transport included to the Christ the Redeemer statue with great view of Rio.

 This afternoon is free for you to do as you wish.

 Take a half-day tour the amazing statue of Christ the Redeemer on the top of the Corcovado mountain, one of the New Seven Wonders of the World and a world-famous icon of Brazil - taking in the breathaking views of Rio de Janeiro and the bay below

 Today is a free day to sleep and gather your energies for the Sambadrome.

 You can also join an optional tour of the Morrinho Favela Project